taweili/ardublock/README.markdown

 Installation
 ----
 The project is managed by Maven.
+After checking out the source for the first time, one should run the following to install Arduino's pde.jar into the local repository.

-	$ mvn clean package
+	$ mvn validate

 Usage
 ----